 What is an Inspection?

 The home inspection is a more thorough evaluation of the home.
 It doesn’t measure the home’s value.
-Instead, the inspector looks at some or all of the following:
+Vegas Valley Inspections in Nevada Helps you find out everything you need to know before you move in.
+The inspector looks at some or all of the following:

 - HVAC system